vasaniyakush/NewtonSchoolAssignment_KushVasaniya/README.md

 To complete the assignment, student has to follow the given steps:
 1. Install node and npm
 2. Download the boilerplate and do `npm init`
+3. Start your react app using `npm start`
 3. After creating a working react app user needs to install cypress by executing following commands,
 4. `npm install cypress --save-dev`
 5. `cypress install`